Recommendation Systems (9): Multi-Task Learning and Multi-Objective Optimization

 - At serving time the model must score every candidate, including items the user never clicked.

 You train on the slice of impressions that were clicked, then deploy on all impressions.
-That is sample selection bias: a textbook covariate shift between train and serve.
+This is sample selection bias: a textbook covariate shift between training and serving.

 $$P(\text{buy} \mid \text{imp}) = P(\text{click} \mid \text{imp}) \cdot P(\text{buy} \mid \text{click})$$Read it in English: “the probability of buying after seeing an item equals the probability of clicking it times the probability of buying given that you clicked.”
 The first factor (CTR) and the product (CTCVR) are both observable on the whole impression space.
 So we train those two and let CVR fall out as a free byproduct — no biased slice required.